Alan Gray (politician)

-Alan Gray is an American politician serving as a member of the Missouri House of Representatives from the 75th district.
-Elected in 2016, he assumed office in 2017.
+Alan Gray is an American politician who served as a member of the Missouri House of Representatives from 2017 to 2025, representing the 75th district.
+He was first elected in 2016 and entered office in January 2017.

 Early life and education

 Gray was born and raised in St. Louis, Missouri.
 After graduating from Southwest High school, he attended St. Louis Community College.

 Career

 Gray served in the United States Marine Corps.
 He later worked for the Missouri Department of Transportation.
 Gray has since worked as an installation technician for Lucent.
 Gray is a member of the Communications Workers of America and International Brotherhood of Electrical Workers.
 He was elected to the Missouri House of Representatives in 2016 and assumed office in 2017.
 During his tenure, Gray has served as ranking member of the House Special Committee on Homeland Security.

+In the 2024 Missouri House of Representatives election, Gray was succeeded by his niece Chanel Mosley.